sboursault/spring-security-gateway/README.md

 ## drinks-api

 The drinks-api application exposes a rest api to retrieve whiskies.
-The api is protected by a JWT authentication.
+The api is protected by an oauth/JWT authentication.

     # start the authorization server
     ./gradlew :authorization-server:bootRun